77YQ77/scBIT/README.md

 # scBIT

 This is the official implementation of scBIT.
-The codes contains two parts:
+The codes contain two parts:
-1. scRNA embedding
+`#0969DA` 1. scRNA embedding
-2. AD diagnosis
+`#0969DA` 2.
+AD diagnosis